SigmaRichards/OCLLyapunov/README.md

  - `-o` specifies the output name for the image.
 Example: `-o "out.png"`.

  - `-p` power term to increase contrast.
 Since the exponents are in the infinite domain, the need to be converted to 0-1 to be output as an image.
 This is done by computing $l = \exp{-|\lambda|}$.
 By default, most values are close to $1$ meaning there is little contrast.
-This parameter essentially computes $\hat{l} = l^p$ movnig more points further closer to 0.
-If you'd like to increase contrast in processing step you can increase this value to an integer.
-Example: `-p 3`.
+This parameter essentially computes $\hat{l} = l^p$ moving more points further closer to 0.
+If you'd like to increase contrast in processing step you can increase this value to a float.
+Example: `-p 3` or `-p 1.5`.

  - `-n` number of iterations to calculate limit over.
 Since the actual lyupanov exponent needs to be calculated as the limit $n$ approaches infinity, we need to specify some stopping point.
 May actually perform a few extra iterations in order to complete sequence.
 Example: `-n 10000`.